sekartalok/ESP32_UART_DMA/README.md

 > [!CAUTION]
 > SOME OF THE FUNCTION STILL NOT IMPLEMENTED
-> PEEK FUNCTION IS ALWAYS RETURN -1 (there is no peak function for dma)
+> AND PEEK FUNCTION IS ALWAYS RETURN -1 (there is no peak function for dma)
 > Avalable for write is returning buffer for dma